gajdboll/Gherkin-BDD/BddFrameworkGherkin/README.md

 ###
 Some of the dependencies can be replaced by only one dependency - which contains bulk of Cucumber dependencies Cucumber  - java from "info cukes" groupId contains bulk of all needed cucumber / gherkin dependencies as below:
+ However try to use original io.cucumber dependencies - dont mix group ID's use the same version s if you can

    <dependency>
             <groupId>info.cukes</groupId>